 &default_settings tag, but you can create your own to share configuration options across environments.

-To control which hosts are allowed to connect to your account simply set the
+To control which hosts may connect to your account, set

 monitor_mode to true or false in the appropriate environment.
 To have your staging hosts connect to one account and your production hosts connect to another account, set the